plone/plone.recipe.alltests/README.txt

 The options you can set in the recipes section in your `buildout.cfg`.

 eggs
   A list of packages that should be tested.
 Defaults to the eggs of the [test] part, if available.
+Tests of these packages and all their dependencies will be run.

 test-script
   The file system location of a `zc.recipe.testrunner` test runner, which